rjz/node-forge/README.md

 Forge
 =====

-Put a smile on your workflow with template-based generators for node
+Put a smile on your workflow with template-based generators for node.
+[Why?](http://blog.rjzaworski.com/2012/07/forge-template-generators-for-node-js/)

 Using Forge
 ----------------